Get married to the love of your life in the beauty that is America

 What is a Fiancé (K-1) Visa?

-The K-1 fiancé(e) Visa lets the foreign fiancé(e) of an American citizen enter the United States for 90 days, for the purpose of getting married.
-It’s a non-immigrant visa, meaning it does not grant permanent residency.
+The K-1 fiancé(e) visa allows any foreign fiancé(e) of an American citizen to enter the United States for 90 days, for the sole purpose of getting married.
+The K1 visa is a non-immigrant visa, which means it does not grant permanent residency.

 However, once married, the foreign spouse can apply to adjust their status and become a lawful permanent resident (Green Card holder).

-If you’re planning to marry your partner in the U.S., Blue Lake Law can help you.
-We’ll guide you through the K-1 visa paperwork, offer expert advice, and ensure your transition is as smooth as possible.
+If you’re planning to marry your partner in the U.S., Blue Lake Law will help guide you through the K-1 visa paperwork, offer expert advice, and ensure your visa application is as smooth as possible.

 Eligibility for Fiancé Visas

-To qualify for a K-1 Visa the following conditions must be met:
+To qualify for a K-1 Visa, you and your partner must meet the following conditions:

 - The sponsoring partner must be a U.S. citizen.
 Non-U.S citizen permanent residents or Green Card holders cannot sponsor a K-1 Visa.